M

 Why learn ESL teaching methods?

 There are many reasons why learning a few basic ESL teaching methods is a must for ESL teachers.
-Here are some ways that learning the most popular methods of teaching ESL can help you as an English teacher:
+Here are some ways in which understanding the most popular ESL methods can improve your teaching:

 If you’re new to teaching, you’ll want to get initial training and qualification with a TEFL certificate.
 You can explore our online TEFL courses to get started!

-For the direct method, all teaching is done in the target language.
-Translations are not allowed in class, and the focus lies heavily on speaking instead of grammar.
-As a result, the direct method is a very student-centered strategy that has gained popularity in recent years.
+For the Direct Method, all teaching is done in the target language.
+Translations are not allowed in class, and the focus is heavily on speaking rather than grammar.
+As a result, the Direct Method is a very student-centered strategy that has gained popularity in recent years.

-Students are supposed to learn the target language naturally and instinctively, which is why the direct method is also called the “natural approach.”
-Mistakes are corrected as they happen in class, and teachers reinforce the correct usage of the language with praise.
+Mistakes are corrected as they occur in class, and teachers reinforce the correct use of language with praise.
 This method is frequently used when teaching English online.
-Many virtual ESL companies require teachers to only speak English during class to encourage an immersive experience.
+Many virtual ESL companies require teachers to speak only English during class to encourage an immersive experience.

 Get more ideas for correcting students’ mistakes by taking Bridge’s 20-hour Micro-credential course: Error Correction in the EFL Classroom.

-Communicative language teaching is perhaps the most popular approach among the methods of teaching ESL today.
-CLT emphasizes the student’s ability to communicate in real-life contexts.
-As a result, students learn to make requests, accept offers, explain things, and express their feelings and preferences.
+Communicative Language Teaching is perhaps the most popular approach among the methods of teaching ESL today.
+CLT emphasizes the students’ ability to communicate in real-life contexts.
+As a result, students learn to make requests, accept offers, explain ideas, and express their feelings and preferences.

 Additionally, since CLT focuses on teaching language through real-world assignments and problem-solving, it’s less concerned with grammar accuracy and instead focuses on fluency.